 [Regulation 67 amended in Gazette 31 Mar 1978 p.
 990; 17 Nov 2009 p.
 4630.]

-68. Duty of owner or person navigating a vessel
+68. Duty of owner or person navigating vessel

 Where by these regulations an act is required to be done, or forbidden to be done in relation to any vessel, the owner or the person causing, permitting or suffering the vessel to be navigated has, unless the contrary intention appears, the duty of causing to be done the act so required to be done, or of preventing from being done the act so forbidden to be done, as the case may be.